codeslayer-787/reading-notes/201/code-201.md

       * Text that supports the main body of an article

 The `<div>` element is mainly used to group together related elements.

+## The history of the Unix command-line shell

+Emily Kapor-Mater

+There used to be many shells called sh.
+The Bourne Shell was the most popular.

+The C Shell csh was modeled on the C programming language and contained many interacitve features.

+The GNU project created the Bourne-Again Shell or bash as a free and enhanced replacement for sh.

+The Z Shell zsh was made the default shell on macOSD in 2019.  bash and zsh are backwards compatible with the original sh making shell scripts very portable.

+The command-line shell is a REPL.
+- Read a line of input
+- Evaluate the input
+- Print the result
+- Loop back to the first step.

+When running a script from a text file, each line gets read and evaluated, then the next one and so on.
+Shells have an input stream called STDIN (standard input, or "0") and two output streams called STDOUT (standard output, or "1") and STDERR (standard error, or "2").

+When running interactevely, STDIN is provided by typing commands, and both STDOUT and STDERR are pointed out to the user.

+Emily showed us examples of examples of shell commands such as pwd, cd, cp, rm, and mv.
+Emily created an webpage only using the shell then moved files around (even showed us how to choose or omit files through arguments.)